Pathoschild/smapi-mod-dump/source/Trash Does Not Consume Bait/README.md

 Trash Does Not Consume Bait
 =================================

+**THIS IS AN ARCHIVE: PLEASE SEE [https://github.com/atravita-mods/StardewMods](https://github.com/atravita-mods/StardewMods) for the updated repo.**

 This mod prevents trash from consuming bait.
 Additionally, it adds automatic replacement of tackles/bait when they run out.
 When replacing, the code will try to use the same bait/tackle you were using, but if you don't have that particular tackle/bait remaining in your inventory, it can optionally use whatever you have on hand.
 It will only use bait/tackle in your inventory.

 ## Install